hsnlab/escape/README.md

 ## Tests

-ESCAPE has several testcases formed as Unit test.
-These test can be found under the `test` folder.
+ESCAPE has several testcases formed as Unit tests.
+These tests can be found under the `test` folder.

 Dependent packages for the test can be installed with the `install_requirements.sh` script.